-UME is a term that refers to the formal education an individual receives while in medical school.
-This stage in a physician's education typically lasts four years resulting in graduation from medical school.
-GME is used to describe formal education that occurs after an individual graduates from medical school.
+Undergraduate medical education (UME) is a term that refers to the formal education an individual receives while in medical school.
+This stage in a physician's education typically lasts four years.
+Graduate medical education (GME) is used to describe formal education that occurs after an individual graduates from medical school.
 The Accreditation Council for GME is responsible for setting standards for GME (residency and fellowship) programs across the country.6 During the 2020-2021 academic year, there were an estimated 12,420 residency and fellowship programs accredited by the Accreditation Council for GME in 182 specialties and subspecialties nationwide.
-Residency programs last between three and six years depending on the specialization.7 After completing their UME, individuals must complete a residency program in order to practice medicine.
+Residency programs last between three and six years depending on the specialty, though some physicians may complete more than one residency for their specialization.7

-According to the 2021 Report on Residents by the AAMC, 11,113 of the 16,521 residents (67.3 percent) who completed residency training in Texas from 2011 through 2020 are currently practicing in the state.8 Moreover, Texas ranked third among the states (behind California and Alaska) with the highest physician retention rate from residency training.
+According to the 2021 Report on Residents by the Association of American Medical Colleges, 11,113 of the 16,521 residents (67.3 percent) who completed residency training in Texas from 2011 through 2020 are currently practicing in the state.8 Moreover, Texas ranked third among the states (behind California and Alaska) with the highest physician retention rate from residency training.